Change Started

 What does Greenwashing mean?

-When through false and deceptive claims, companies make you believe that it is making an effort to protect the environment, when in fact, things are staying the same or even getting worse, it is called Greenwashing.
+Through false and deceptive claims, companies make you believe that they are making an effort to protect the environment, when in fact, things are staying the same or even getting worse.
+It is called Greenwashing.

-In other words, Greenwashing means the process in which any brand, product, service, or company overstates or lies about its green credentials through advertising, packaging, or other forms of communications.
+In other words, Greenwashing is the process by which a brand, product, service, or company overstates or lies about its green credentials through advertising, packaging, or other forms of communication.

-The practice is not only unethical but it also hurts the businesses that are genuinely making a progressive change to the environment.
+The practice is not only unethical, but it also harms businesses that are genuinely driving progressive environmental change.

 How do companies accomplish Greenwashing?

-Let us look at some of the strategies employed by the company to mislead consumers about their green claims.
+Let us look at some of the strategies the company used to mislead consumers about its green claims.

-• Companies indulging in greenwashing increasingly use green buzzwords, display eye-catching logos, and show images, or icons of things like leaves, flowers, animals, and other aspects of nature in their advertisements and messaging.
+Companies indulging in greenwashing increasingly use green buzzwords, display eye-catching logos, and feature images or icons of leaves, flowers, animals, and other aspects of nature in their advertisements and messaging.

-• Another marketing tactic in greenwashing is to display partial information on the product about the environmental impact to the extent of even exaggerating the benefits.
+Another greenwashing tactic is to display partial information about a product’s environmental impact, even while exaggerating its benefits.

-• Many times companies repackage and rebrand their product and services to influence consumers’ perceptions.
+Often, companies repackage and rebrand their products and services to influence consumers’ perceptions.

-• Using complex jargon and technical terms on their packaging or advertisements is another way to achieve greenwashing.
+Using complex jargon and technical terms in their packaging or advertisements is another form of greenwashing.
 Most consumers do not understand these terms and often buy them based on the claims made.

-• Greenwashing in business also sometimes unnecessarily highlights only the green aspects of the product or service, while playing down and hiding the harmful side effects.
-For example, companies can emphasize their non-plastic packaging but will not disclose the chemicals or the overuse of water in making their products.
+Greenwashing in business can also sometimes unnecessarily highlight only the green aspects of a product or service while playing down or hiding its harmful side effects.
+For example, companies can emphasise their non-plastic packaging but will not disclose the chemicals or the excessive water use in making their products.

 Wrapping Up

-It is important that consumers are aware of these marketing gimmicks that give a false sense of environmental protection and
+It is essential that consumers are aware of these marketing gimmicks that give a false sense of environmental protection and

 changeadmin